Th0d/tfrp/README.md

 ___________________________________________
 [ Installation ]

-	1. Dump every folder from tfrp_v1.2 into your server's tf folder
+	1. Dump every folder from tfrp_v1.1 into your server's tf folder
 	2. Restart your server if it's running
+	3. Enter your database's info into tf/addons/sourcemod/configs/database.cfg
-	3. Configure everything to your liking (addons/sourcemod/configs/tfrp/cfg)
+	4. Configure everything to your liking (addons/sourcemod/configs/tfrp/cfg)
-	4. Done!
+	5. Done!
 ___________________________________________

 [ Configuring ]